Connecticut Birth Records Search

 If you are requesting a copy for someone other than yourself, you will also need to provide proof of your identity and relationship to the person on record.

-Types of Connecticut Birth Records
+Types of CT Birth Records

-Connecticut offers a few different types of birth certificates that you can choose to purchase.
+The state offers a few different types of birth certificates that you can choose to purchase.

 - Birth Certificate - an official Connecticut birth certificate is legal to use to validate your identity for a government, military or educational use.